Sharon Levy, President, Unscripted & Scripted Television, Endemol Shine North America

 Levy, who was formerly Executive Vice President of Original Series for Spike TV, oversees all of the company’s unscripted programming and Endemol Shine Studios, its scripted division.

-Endemol Shine North America, a division of Endemol Shine Group, is behind such unscripted hits as Big Brother (CBS), MasterChef and MasterChef Junior (FOX), The Real Housewives of Atlanta (Bravo), Swamp People (History), Ink Master (Spike), Fear Factor (MTV), T.I. & Tiny: The Family Hustle (VH1), Steve Austin’s Broken Skull Challenge (CMT), Billion Dollar Buyer (CNBC), Page Six TV (Syndicated) and upcoming series Best.Cover.Ever (YouTube), Trading Spaces (TLC) and the first celebrity edition of Big Brother (CBS).
+Endemol Shine North America, a division of Endemol Shine Group, is behind such unscripted hits as Big Brother (CBS), MasterChef and MasterChef Junior (FOX), The Real Housewives of Atlanta (Bravo), Swamp People (History), Ink Master (Spike), Fear Factor (MTV), T.I. & Tiny: The Family Hustle (VH1), Steve Austin’s Broken Skull Challenge (CMT), Billion Dollar Buyer (CNBC), Page Six TV (Syndicated), and Best.Cover.Ever (YouTube); as well as the upcoming revival of Trading Spaces (TLC) and the first celebrity edition of Big Brother (CBS).